Reviewed by Eric Johnson

 The Gold Plates

 Much of the story revolves, most naturally, around the Book of Mormon gold plates that were said to be compiled by the prophet Mormon, a main character in the LDS scripture.
 An early scene shows Joseph Smith handling the gold plates that he had hidden in a log near the place where he uncovered them in the Hill Cumorah (upstate New York).
 When he realizes that hoodlums wanted to steal the plates and melt them down for their 50 pounds of gold content, Smith grabs the stack of plates and places them under his arm before making a bee-line for home three miles away.
 According to the story recorded by Smith’s mother–part of official church history–Joseph ran through the woods and battled three different thugs.
 One scene even shows Smith dropping the plates in a scuffle and going back to pick them up, with no strain at all.
 A viewer who knew no different would have no idea Smith went through major surgery on his leg when he was a child, causing him to walk with a limp for the rest of his days.
-Against, tremendous odds, the escape from the trio was herculean.
+Against tremendous odds, the escape from the trio was herculean.

 The issue of the plates’ composition is discussed.
-When Kelly seems incredulous that Smith was able to take the plates for such a distance and fight off attackers with one arm, he questions whether they were really gold.
+Kelly seems incredulous that Smith was able to take the plates for such a distance and fight off attackers with one arm and questions whether they were really gold.
 Whitmer quickly remarked, “Gold, or brass, or tin, it makes no difference?”
 To the contrary, it does make a difference!
 First, the angel Moroni told Joseph Smith that the plates were made of “gold” in the Pearl of Great Price (Joseph Smith-History 1:34).
 In addition, if the plates were made of brass or tin, there is no way they could have been buried in the ground for close to a millennium and a half.
 Gold would be the one substance that could have survived this long in the damp ground.

 How much would plates like these have weighed?
 Unfortunately, the movie gives the wrong impression that the plates did not weigh more than 40-50 pounds, which is what the president of the Interpreter Foundation, Dr. Daniel Peterson, believes is true.
 To the contrary, the dense plates (measuring at 6 x 4 x 6, Smith said) would have weighed much more.
 At a sixth of a cubit foot, and with gold at 1200 pounds per cubit foot, they would have tipped the scale at about 200 pounds!